kckuei/odin-mastermind/README.md

 ### Overview
 * The gist:
-  * A codemaker picks a pattern (sequence of 4 numbers with digits between 0 and 4, and duplicates allowed)
+  * A codemaker picks a pattern (sequence of 4 numbers with digits between 0-4, duplicates allowed).
-  * A codebreaker attempts to guess the pattern (i.e. the numbers and their positions)
+  * A codebreaker attempts to guess the pattern (i.e. the numbers and their positions).
 * The number of games is decided in advance.
-For each game, the codebreaker gets up to 10 guesses
+The codebreaker is allowed 10 guesses each game.
-* The codemaker gets 1 pt for each guess/row utilized on the board by the codebreaker
+* The codemaker gets 1 pt for each guess/row utilized on the board by the codebreaker.
-* The codemaker provides feedback for each guess by the codebreaker
+* Each guess is provided feedback/response by the codemaker:
-* Feedback key as follows:
   * ● - correct number(color) and position
   * ◑ - correct number(color) and incorrect position
   * ◌ - incorrect number(color) and position
-* Roles are switched each round so computer and player plays both codemaker and codebreaker.
+* Roles are switched in each game so player and computer play as both code breaker and maker.
-* Points are tallied across all games to determine the winner
+* Points are tallied across all games to determine the winner.

 ### Example Game
 ```